Spacechild1/vstplugin/README.md

 ##### Static linking

-When compiling with GCC on Linux or MinGW, we offer the option `STATIC_LIBS` to link statically with libstd++ and libgcc; the default is `ON`.
+If `STATIC_LIBS` is `ON`, the binaries are linked statically with `libstdc++` and `libgcc` (for MinGW also `libpthread`);
+otherwise they are linked dynamically.
+The default is `ON` for MinGW (Windows) and `OFF` for Linux.
+On other platforms (Visual Studio, macOS), the option has no effect and you always get a dynamically linked build.

 Static linking helps if you want to share the binaries with other people because they might not have the required library versions installed on their system.
+This is particularly true for Windows.
+On Linux, however, static linking can lead to symbol collisions under certain circumstances.

-Dynamic linking, on the other hand, is preferred for destributing via system package managers like "apt".
+Dynamic linking is generally preferred for destributing binaries through system package managers like "apt".

 #### Prerequisites: